• Skip to primary navigation

 When children are just learning how to write, the main focus should be on letter formation.
 Once they have the proper formations mastered, you can begin to refine those with proper letter size, spacing between letters and words, and line orientation (where the letters are placed on the paper).

-Some great ways to work on letter sizing is to use highlighted paper.
+One great way to work on letter sizing is to use highlighted paper.
 This gives your child a visual of where to place the letters within the lines.

 Here are a couple of resources I have found that give you some great paper options: